 Hyundai NEXO review

-The NEXO is the best example yet of how easy a hydrogen car would be to live with, were infrastructure and purchase cost not so restrictive
+The Hyundai NEXO is the best example yet of how easy a hydrogen car would be to live with – if the infrastructure and purchase cost weren't so restrictive

 - Only emits water

 - Hi-tech safety and comfort